gordicaleksa/pytorch-GAT/README.md

 #### Option 1: Jupyter Notebook

-Just run `jupyter notebook` from you Anaconda console and it will open the session in your default browser. <br/>
+Just run `jupyter notebook` from you Anaconda console and it will open up a session in your default browser. <br/>
 Open `The Annotated GAT.ipynb` and you're ready to play!

 ---